electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

 ## Available options

-Most of the options are available on both models, but some are only available on the e-tron.
+Most options are available on both models, but some are only available on the e-tron.
 These are:

 - [Individual Contour seats](../../e-tron/interior/seats/#individual-contour-seats)
 - [Ventilated seats](../../e-tron/interior/seats/#ventilated-seats)